KellenWatt/FIRST-lessons/c++/02-Intro/README.md

 functions more later, so don't worry about this too much.
 Just know that every C++ program needs a `main` function.

+**Line 4:** `//` indicates a comment in C++.
+Anything on the same line after the double slash is considered a comment and will be ignored by the compiler.
+This is a good way to document your code and leave notes for yourself and other programmers.

-**Line 4:** There's a lot going on here, so we'll address each part individually.
+**Line 5:** There's a lot going on here, so we'll address each part individually.
 `std::cout` (pronounced "see-out") is a value that represents something called Standard Output or STDOUT.
 The `<<` is called the insertion operator, which essentially injects the value on the right into `cout` and printing it to the screen.